frustratedProton/http-server/README.md

 - TCP_NODELAY to disable Nagle's algorithm
 - Thread pool for concurrent request handling

-⚠️ Note on Benchmark Anomaly:
+> **⚠️ Note on Benchmark Anomaly**<br>
 There is a latency spike at 1,000 concurrent connections (1.44s) compared to better performance at 5,000 connections (169µs).

-This non-linear behavior is currently under investigation.
+*This non-linear behavior is currently under investigation.
 My preliminary analysis suggests a temporary exhaustion of the OS TCP Accept Queue (backlog) or ephemeral port collisions during the specific ramp-up phase of the test tool at that concurrency level.
-The server stabilizes and performs optimally at higher concurrencies (5k/10k) once the initial handshake burst is processed.
+The server stabilizes and performs optimally at higher concurrencies (5k/10k) once the initial handshake burst is processed.*
----

 ## Getting Started